noelbnicolas/LCD-Game/README.md

  should initiate a new game.

  Interrupt  was used for the button presses.
+ The player does not go beyond the borders (off screen)

  Documentation:
  C2C Schriner explained the logic behind interrupts and how to use them C2C Busho explained how to use SWITCH
+ Used Captain Branchflower's Buttons, LCD, game skeleton